albertoquiroga-ctrl/exchange-stadistics/Final Project/Final Project Repo/docs/baseline_eda_code.md

 # Baseline EDA code snippets (pandas + matplotlib/plotly)

 These cells align with the business brief (monitor food price drivers across shipping, energy, climate, FX and local retail) and the EDA plan.
-They assume the cleaned monthly panel at `data/cleaned.csv` (2018-01–2025-11) with `date` parsed as a monthly timestamp and outlier flags retained.
-Energy columns are currently all-null per data quality notes; the code drops them when empty.
+They assume the cleaned monthly panel at `data/clean/data_clean.parquet` (CSV fallback `data/cleaned.csv`) with `date` parsed as a monthly timestamp and outlier flags retained.
+Energy columns now parse to numeric; the code still drops them if they are fully empty.

 ```python
 import pandas as pd